zammad/zammad-documentation/appendix/single-sign-on.rst

    Open "Internet Options" and navigate to the Security tab.
    Select the "Local Intranet" zone and click on "Sites".
    Within advanced you can now add Zammads FQDN to the list.
-   After that make sure that "User authentication" is set to "Automatic logon only in Intranet Zone".
+   After that make sure that "User authentication" is set to ``Automatic logon only in Intranet Zone``.

    .. hint:: You can and should enforce the option "Server verification (https:) for all sites in this zone".